U.S. Alerts

 - Meteorological Overview:

-western 1/3rd of the CONUS and Canada through the weekend; with the
+become entrenched across the Western CONUS and Canada through the

 - Forecast Confidence & Scenarios: